Siddhu0207/my-boss-project/README.md

 2. **PII & Data Leaks:** Sensitive customer fields (emails, passwords, API tokens) can contaminate LLM context windows and training logs.
 3. **Developer Friction:** Hand-writing TypeScript interfaces or Pydantic models from database schemas takes manual effort and introduces typing bugs.

-**Database Co-Pilot solves this by inserting a secure, intelligent abstraction layer between the AI agent and  database.**
+**Database Co-Pilot solves this by inserting a secure, intelligent abstraction layer between the AI agent and your database.**

 ---